MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 Notes

 - Instead of setting the tenant-wide policy to SfbWithTeamsCollab, you could set it to SfbWithTeamsCollabAndMeetings.
 This causes all users to start scheduling meetings in Teams.
 - Move-CsUser is a cmdlet in the on-premises tools.
-The MoveToTeams switch requires Skype for Business Server 2015 CU8 or later.
+The MoveToTeams switch requires Skype for Business Server 2019 or Skype for Business Server 2015 with CU8.
 If you are using a prior version, you can first move the user to Skype for Business Online, and then grant TeamsOnly mode to that user.
 - By default, Skype for Business meetings are migrated to Teams when upgrading to TeamsOnly mode.

 The diagram below shows the conceptual phases of managed upgrade for an organization with no prior usage of Teams.
 The height of the bars represents number of users.
 During any phase of the upgrade, all users can communicate with each other.
 Skype for Business users communicate with TeamsOnly users using Interop, and vice versa.